-Apple launched iPhone X, the latest iteration of the now-famed smartphone, in an all-glass design with a 5.8-inch Super Retina display, A11 Bionic chip, wireless charging and an improved rear camera with dual optical image stabilization. iPhone X delivers a secure new way for customers to unlock, authenticate and pay using Face ID, enabled by the new TrueDepth camera.
+Apple’s iPhone X, the latest iteration of the now-famed smartphone, is now available, coming in an all-glass design with a 5.8-inch Super Retina display, A11 Bionic chip, wireless charging and an improved rear camera with dual optical image stabilization. iPhone X has a secure new way for customers to unlock, authenticate and pay using Face ID, enabled by the new TrueDepth camera.

-iPhone X introduces a new design with an all-screen display that precisely follows the curve of the device, clear to the elegantly rounded corners.
-The all-glass front and back feature durable glass ever in a smartphone in silver or space gray, while a polished, surgical-grade stainless steel band wraps around and reinforces iPhone X. A seven-layer color process allows for precise color hues and opacity on the glass finish, and a reflective optical layer enhances the colors, while maintaining water and dust resistance.
+iPhone X has a new design with an all-screen display that follows the curve of the device, clear to the rounded corners.
+The all-glass front and back feature durable glass ever in a smartphone in silver or space gray, while a polished stainless steel band wraps around and reinforces iPhone X. A seven-layer color process allows for precise color hues and opacity on the glass finish, and a reflective optical layer enhances the colors, while maintaining water and dust resistance.

 The 5.8-inch Super Retina display2 is the first OLED panel that rises to the standards of iPhone, with true blacks, a million-to-one contrast ratio and wide color support with the best system-wide color management in a smartphone.
 The HDR display supports Dolby Vision and HDR10.
 The addition of True Tone adjusts the white balance of the display to match the surrounding light.